darktable-org/luadocs/content/lua.api.manual/darktable/darktable.preferences.md

 Reads a value from a Lua preference.

-* **script** - _string_ - Invisible prefix to guarantee unicity of preferences. **Lua API 6.2.0** Specifying "darktable" as the script name allows access to the darktable core preferences.
+* **script** - _string_ - Invisible prefix to guarantee unicity of preferences.
+Specifying "darktable" as the script name allows access to the darktable core preferences.
 * **name** - _string_ - The name of the preference displayed in the preference screen.
 * **type** - _[types.lua_pref_type](../../types/lua_pref_type)_ - The type of the preference.
 * **return** - _depends on type_ - The value of the preference.